12th Anti-Aircraft Brigade (United Kingdom): Spring Offensive

 Eighth Army began its Spring offensive Operation Grapeshot on 6 April with carpet bombing by aircraft guided by a line of HAA bursts at 15000 ft fired by 12 AA Bde's guns.
 Attacks by the Luftwaffe were now rare, and the AA guns were primarily used for ground firing.
-Because of an general shortage of ammunition, the 40 mm Bofors guns were tried in ground roles, proving useful in hitting pinpoint targets such as enemy OPs, sniper or mortar positions, and buildings.
+Because of a general shortage of ammunition, the 40 mm Bofors guns were tried in ground roles, proving useful in hitting pinpoint targets such as enemy OPs, sniper or mortar positions, and buildings.
 On 22 April the brigade was given the responsibility for protecting the pontoon bridge built across the River Po.
 The defence force comprised one HAA and one LAA battery for AA protection, one LAA battery to destroy concrete barges floated down by the Germans to damage the bridge, 12 0.5-inch Brownings manned by HAA gunners, and an S/L troop.
 Attached to it were an anti-tank battery and a platoon of Vickers guns, while Bren guns and PIATs were deployed to increase firepower.
 One LAA battery was formed into 'Mystery Force', manning Brownings on landing craft to simulate a night armoured landing operation on the German flank, but this was called off.
 Another LAA battery after a single week's training manned Oerlikon 20 mm cannons mounted on LVT amphibious vehicles known as 'Fantails' in support of 9th Armoured Brigade's operations around the Comacchio lagoon in Operation Roast.

 As Eighth Army advanced rapidly through northern Italy, 12 AA Brigade moved up to Ferrara where it was ordered to stand down on 1 May; hostilities on the Italian front ended with the Surrender of Caserta the following day.
 Immediately, the brigade formed a transport column to bring up supplies for the army and collect Prisoners of War (PoWs).
 From 11 May this was based at Padua, where brigade HQ was also given responsibility for an assortment of other RA units in the area.
 The AA units settled down to traffic control and guarding installations and PoWs while awaiting demobilisation.
 12 AA Brigade began disbanding at Spilimbergo on 15 November 1945 and the process was complete by 20 November.